ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 	- magnitude of the confounding RR

-The first two factors are intuitive: observe that in our measure of bias, :math:`\frac{\text{biased AF}}{\text{unbiased AF}}`, a smaller exposure prevalence will lead to a smaller true AF in the denominator, amplifying the bias.
-Similarly, a smaller RR will also result in a smaller true AF, again amplifing the bias.
+The first two factors are intuitive: observe that in our measure of bias, :math:`\frac{\text{biased PAF}}{\text{unbiased PAF}}`, a smaller exposure prevalence will lead to a smaller true PAF in the denominator, amplifying the bias.
+Similarly, a smaller RR will also result in a smaller true PAF, again amplifing the bias.

-However, when examining the absolute difference between the biased and unbiased AFs, note that Darrow did not find that lower exposure prevalence necessarily caused a larger *absolute* AF bias.
+However, when examining the absolute difference between the biased and unbiased PAFs, note that Darrow did not find that lower exposure prevalence necessarily caused a larger *absolute* PAF bias.

 For the confounding RR, we note that by "magnitude" we mean distance from confounding RR=1.
 That is, as a confouding RR<1 decreases, it causes an